-Seneca makes an eye opening reference in this book to the waste of our lives, being involved in meaningless situations and distorting the definition of happiness, and as a result we remain hanging and incapable of experiencing true happiness (prosperity).
+Seneca makes an eye-opening reference in this book on how we waste our lives by being involved in meaningless situations and thus distorting the definition of happiness.
+As a result, we remain hanging and incapable of experiencing true happiness (prosperity).

 Below, you will find a distinctive extract of the book «The shortness of life»: